 Her other civil court work, both advocacy and advisory, includes actions relating to the provisions of goods and services, Beckmann claims relating to the payment of early retirement rights following a TUPE transfer, claims for bonus, claims arising out of negligent references and post-employment restrictive covenants and claims for springboard relief.

-Her most recent court work includes acting as a junior in two major professional negligence matters concerning the validity of purported amendments, one of which settled only shortly before trial, the other of which is ongoing.
-She is also instructed to act for the company in an ongoing rectification matter on an unled basis.
+She has most recently been instructed, unled, in a professional negligence claim relating to the purported amendment of a pension scheme and appeared, also unled, in the case of Girls Day School Trust v GDST Pension Trustees and Chartres Pens LR 181, a rectification case in which the judgment set out the procedure that would henceforth be adopted in dealing with such claims on paper.
 She has appeared unled in Part 8 claims in the High Court relating to the construction of trust deeds and rules and of the terms of statutory instruments (including in the case of Urenco UK Ltd v Urenco Trustees & Mossop Pens LR 307).